 Installing a VPN on Synology is a task of moderate difficulty.
 There are two different methods for installing VPNs on Synology, depending on the protocol you wish to use.

 Generally, the process is lengthier and more complicated if you want to install your VPN using OpenVPN rather than PPTP.

 For OpenVPN installation, you can find installation guides on the pages of your chosen VPN provider.
 The configuration of OpenVPN is different depending on the VPN provider.
 However, PPTP installation is generally the same.

-Read the steps below to find out how to set up VPN on a typical Synology device:
+Read the steps below to find out how to set up a VPN on a typical Synology device:

 - Open your Synology control panel